shahrukh-naeem92/timezone-converter/readme.md

 Run migrations by running command 'php artisan migrate' from project root.

-Configure web server with public file as document root and index.php as index file.
+Configure web server with public folder as document root and index.php as index file.

 Running The Application